 Sri Lanka is a small island off the coast of India in the Indian Ocean.
-It is about 25,000 square miles with a population of about 20 million.
+It is about 25,000 square miles with a population of 21 million.
 It has been the longtime home of many different religious and ethnic groups.
 There are the Islamic Moors, the native Vedda tribes, the people who have moved over from nearby India or Bangladesh, and the Europeans who have lived on the islands for generations, called the Burghurs.
-All these different groups have their own unique customs, but perhaps one of the most interesting, is stilt fishing.
+All these different groups have their own unique customs, but perhaps one of the most interesting is stilt fishing.

-How Does Stilt Fishing Work?
+How Does It Work?

 Stilt fishing is a method of hunting where a fisherman places one or two sticks deep into the sand a few meters offshore, he then builds a thin bench to sit on, forming a triangle.
 The triangle is the best shape for this bench because it is the most stable polygon.
-These seats are no more than a thin piece of bamboo that may be less than 6 inches wide!
+These seats are no more than a thin piece of bamboo that may be fewer than six inches wide!
 Can you imagine sitting on something that skinny?
 It can’t be comfortable.

 Next, the fisherman casts his line, and waits until a fish comes along to be caught.
 Sometimes, they stay out for up to 12 hours!
 However, these fish are not barracudas, they are barely even the size of a sardine and probably weigh less than 1 pound.
 Natives call them bollu or koramboruwo, and they live on the reefs around the Sri Lankan coast.